bids-standard/bids-specification/src/04-modality-specific-files/10-microscopy.md

 -   [NGFF/OME-ZARR](https://ngff.openmicroscopy.org/latest/) (`.ome.zarr` directories)

-If different from PNG, TIFF, OME-TIFF, or NGFF the original unprocessed data in the native format MAY be stored in the [`/sourcedata` directory](../02-common-principles.md#source-vs-raw-vs-derived-data).
+If different from PNG, TIFF, OME-TIFF, or NGFF, the original unprocessed data in the native format MAY be stored in the [`/sourcedata` directory](../02-common-principles.md#source-vs-raw-vs-derived-data).

 ### Modality suffixes